salatfreak/pyromaniac/docs/development.md

 ## Structure
-Pyromaniac is structured as a runnable python package which is designed to be shipped in a container image based on *butane* and the [CoreOS Installer][coreos-installer].
+Pyromaniac is structured as a runnable python package which is designed to be shipped in a container image based on *Butane* and the [CoreOS Installer][coreos-installer].

 The code is structured into managable modules and subpackages to improve